Stations

 Ashington

-Ashington station will be the northern most station on the Northumberland Line.
+Ashington station is the northern most station on the Northumberland Line.
 The track layout at the station has been carefully designed so that the route can be extended further north in the future, to locations such as Newbiggin and Woodhorn, though any such extension would be part of a separate scheme.
-Ashington station will have a single platform on the west side of the line, located on part of the existing car park.
-The existing car park will be extended, and will include Blue Badge spaces and Electric Vehicle (EV) charging bays.
-Pedestrian and vehicle access into the car park will be from Kenilworth Road and will be designed to maintain delivery access to Wansbeck Square shopping centre and access to the rear of Station Road properties.
-The station and car park will include tree planting and wildlife friendly landscaping, focused on the areas around the extended car park.
-Planning application 21/00387/CCD.
+Ashington station has a single platform on the west side of the line, located on part of the existing car park.
+The existing car park has been extended, and includes Blue Badge spaces and Electric Vehicle (EV) charging bays.
+Pedestrian and vehicle access into the car park is from Kenilworth Road.
+The station and car park include tree planting and wildlife friendly landscaping, focused on the areas around the extended car park.

 Bedlington